Skip to main content

 Cloud deployment

-Once a project having a Salesforce source has been deployed, Rill requires you to explicitly provide the credentials using the following command:
+Once a project with a Salesforce source has been deployed, Rill requires you to explicitly provide the credentials using the following command:

 rill env configure